CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-ms-dial.md

 ### Convert your LC-MS/MS Data to Open Format
 MS-DIAL accepts different input formats.
 Note that we recommend first to convert your files to mzML format before doing MS-DIAL processing.
 [See the documentation here](https://ccms-ucsd.github.io/GNPSDocumentation/fileconversion/).

+MS-DIAL releases later than ver 4.60 supports direct import of SCIEX (.wiff, .wiff2), Thermo (.raw).
+Agilent (.d), and Waters (.raw), so conversion is not required.
+See the [release note](http://www.metabolomics-forum.com/index.php?PHPSESSID=036a613e39e80b20290bcdb621373eee&topic=1642.0)

 #### Processing Steps for non-targeted LC-MS/MS

 Below is a walk-through of all the steps